The 20 Worst Soup Ingredients for Weight Loss

 Even though many people assume that whipping up a bowl of broth at home is a better bet for your health and weight loss goals than scarfing down the canned variety, that's not always the case.
 In fact, thanks so a handful of all-too-common icky ingredients, a homemade soup can be the opposite of slimming—and straight up bad for your health.

 To whip up a tasty, flat-belly soup for real, examine our list of the worst ingredients to put into your soup—and then be sure to avoid any recipe that calls for them.
 For a healthier choice that still feels indulgent, find out 20 Best Soups for Your Slow Cooker!

 One cup of Swanson's Chicken Broth has just 10 calories.
 The only downside?
 It has a whopping 860 milligrams of blood pressure-raising salt.
 For some context, that's the sodium equivalent of not one, not two, but nearly three orders of large french fries from McDonald's!
 Low-sodium and unsalted broths are the way to go if you want to ward off water retention and stop belly bloat.

 Monosodium glutamate, better known as MSG, Yellow 5, and Yellow 6 are just three of the unsettling ingredients found in a typical bouillon cube.
 The former has been shown to stimulate appetite while the latter two, both artificial coloring agents, may have adverse effects on activity and attention in children.
 To discover more gross things you may be eating on the reg, check out these 40 Most Horrifying Things Found in Food.

-What does cola and beef broth have in common?
-They're both laced with caramel coloring, a carcinogenic compound that gives French onion soup it's signature hue.
+What do cola and beef broth have in common?
+They're both laced with caramel coloring, a potentially carcinogenic compound that gives French onion soup its signature hue.
 Pick up an organic variety of broth to keep the additive out of your soup bowl and out of your mouth.

 Strange but true: A fair share of soup recipes call on sugary juices to amp up their flavor profiles.
 Steer clear of the excess sugar and calories by avoiding those dishes at all costs.